 Sometimes we play a tune through, discuss how we might play it better and then give it another go… and it can made a difference.
 Some of us have learned tunes off by heart and others are still reading the notes, but listening to each other as we play is the new skill that we are learning.
 Generally we try to play the easier tunes in the first hour (3.30-4.30pm) and start slow, and then after a short break (for drink re-fills), we have another hour of the harder or faster tunes.
 Chord notes and harmonies add flavour, so if you can’t manage all the notes, play what you can and it will help you learn the tune too.

-I’ve been inspired to learn and play much better thanks to being taught by Jane Griffiths (editor of Traditional Fiddle, OUP) and also to a slow session in Wantage (3.15pm second Sunday of the month at the Shoulder of Mutton, Wantage) and I thought it would be a nice thing to have a local one in Oxford.
+I’ve been inspired to learn and play much better thanks to being taught by Jane Griffiths (editor of Traditional Fiddle, OUP) and also to a slow session in Wantage (2.30pm second Sunday of the month that used to be at the Shoulder of Mutton, but is now found at the King Alfred’s Head in Wantage) and I thought it would be a nice thing to have a local one in Oxford.
 No doubt this Oxford slow session will evolve as we develop as players.
 The website is just a place to park the music that we accumulate and share links.

 If you are an experienced musician, you are welcome to join us too and experiment with playing harmonies and variations.
 Traditionally tunes are played three times through, with the basic tune the first time so that everyone knows what to join in with.

 We meet at 3.30pm on the first Sunday of the month, upstairs in the Jericho Tavern, Walton St, Oxford OX2 6AE.

 (See below this contact form for the other pages on a mobile)